On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Methods

 Lagrangian trajectories in a canopy flow were analyzed using the results of a wind-tunnel, 3D particle tracking velocimetry (3D-PTV) experiment.
 The full experimental details are given in \cite{Shnapp2019a}, and Lagrangian statistics were analyzed in \cite{Shnapp2020c}.
 For brevity, only the information relevant to this work shall be repeated here.

-The experiment was conducted in the environmental wind-tunnel laboratory at the Israel Institute for Biological Research (IIBR), that features a 14 meters long open wind-tunnel with a $2 \times 2$ $\mathrm{m}^2$ cross-sectional area.
+The experiment was conducted in the environmental wind-tunnel laboratory at the Israel Institute for Biological Research (IIBR), which features a 14 meters long open wind-tunnel with a $2 \times 2$ $\mathrm{m}^2$ cross-sectional area.
 We used a double-height staggered canopy layout, in which flat plates of height $H$ and $\frac{1}{2}H$ were placed in consecutive rows ($H=100\mathrm{mm}$).
-The plates were thin, their width was $\frac{1}{2}H$, and the spacing between the rows was $\frac{3}{4}H$.
-The canopy frontal area density, defined as $\lambda_f = A_f / A_T$, (where $A_f$ is the frontal area of the elements and $A_T$ is the lot area of the canopy layer), was $\frac{9}{16}$, which categorizes our canopy as moderately dense.
+The plates were thin, their width was $\frac{1}{2}H$, and the spacing between the rows was $\frac{3}{4}H$, as shown in the sketch in Fig.~\ref{fig:setup}.
+The canopy frontal area density was $\lambda_f = A_f / A_T=\frac{9}{16}$, (where $A_f$ is the element's frontal area and $A_T$ is the lot area of the canopy layer), which categorizes our canopy as moderately dense.
 The wind velocity was $U_\infty=2.5 \, \mathrm{m\,s^{-1}}$, corresponding to a Reynolds number of $\mathrm{Re}_\infty = U_\infty H / \nu = 1.6 \times 10^4$ ($\nu$ is the kinematic viscosity).
 We recorded the trajectories using a real-time image analysis extension of the 3D-PTV method described in \cite{Shnapp2019a}.
-The PTV algorithms and the analysis were applied using the OpenPTV (\cite{openptv}) open-source software and our open-source Flowtracks package \citep{Meller2016}.
-In this work, $x$ is the streamwise direction, $y$ is horizontal span-wise, and $z$ is perpendicular to the bottom wall directed upwards where $z=0$ corresponds to the bottom wall.
+The PTV algorithms and the analysis were applied using the \cite{openptv} open-source software and the Flowtracks package by \cite{Meller2016}.
+In this work, $x$ is the streamwise direction, $y$ is the horizontal spanwise direction, and $z$ is perpendicular to the bottom wall directed upwards, where $z=0$ corresponds to the bottom wall.